Arup3201/Weather-Forecasting-Web-ML/README.md

 - [Deep Uncertainty Quantification: A Machine Learning Approach for Weather Forecasting](https://arxiv.org/pdf/1812.09467v3.pdf)
 - [Deep multi-stations weather forecasting: explainable recurrent convolutional neural networks](https://arxiv.org/pdf/2009.11239v6.pdf)
 - [Smart Weather Forecasting Using Machine Learning: A Case Study in Tennessee](https://arxiv.org/pdf/2008.10789.pdf)

+I am planning to use the OpenWeatherMap API to get the current weather conditions and show it on the front-end.
+Also, I am getting the previous N-Days weather condition data to put in the model and get the 5-days forecasting.
+API call to get current weather conditions: [Link to API call](https://openweathermap.org/api/one-call-3#current) API call to get previous wather conditions: [Link to API call](https://openweathermap.org/api/one-call-3#history)